mbevand/ledthemfight/README.md

 the color of the pixel.
 The `index` argument is the index of the pixel in the LED string from 0 to N-1 if you have N pixels.
-The `frame` argument is the number of the frame, starting from 0; it increments by 1 for every frame, so it increments by 60 every seconds as by default LED Them Fight renders effects at 60 frames per second.
+The `frame` argument is the number of the frame, starting from 0; it increments by 1 for every frame, so it increments by 60 every second as by default LED Them Fight renders effects at 60 frames per second.

 Optionally, the module may also define a `before_frame(frame)` function.
 LED Them